AMcBain/reLove/README.md

 * Changing the base URL used to fetch data.*
 * The entire Audio tab under Preferences.
 Such playback options must be configured with your OS or browser as appropriate.*
 * The entire Chat tab under Preferences.
 Changing the colors in the chat log can be done with a custom user stylesheet for those inclined to write CSS.
-Those who are not can get one from those who are.*
+Those who are not can get one from those who are.* See [the styling documentation](https://github.com/AMcBain/reLove/blob/master/STYLING).

 \* It is unlikely these features will ever be supported.
 Use the workarounds next to each such feature above, if listed.